 Do I need a 4×4 to visit Cachi, Cafayate or Salinas Grandes?

 No. In normal conditions, a standard sedan is fine for all three classic routes.
-After heavy rain some stretches may be rough—ask your hotel or rental company about current road conditions and avoid dirt detours if you’re not experienced.
+After heavy rain some stretches may be rough — ask your hotel or rental company about current conditions and avoid dirt detours if you’re not experienced on unpaved mountain roads.

 How serious is the altitude on the Jujuy + Salinas day?

 You’ll crest ~4,170 m on Cuesta de Lipán and spend time around 3,400 m on the flats.
-Most travelers do fine with a slow pace, hydration, and light meals.
-If you’ve had issues before, talk to your doctor about acetazolamide and plan this day after you’ve spent at least a day or two at moderate elevation (like Salta).
+Most travellers do fine with a slow pace, steady hydration, and light meals.
+If you’ve had altitude issues before, talk to your doctor about acetazolamide and plan this day after you’ve had at least a day or two at moderate elevation in Salta.

-Is it better to self-drive or take tours?
+Is it better to self-drive or take guided tours?

-Both work beautifully.
-Self-driving wins for flexibility and photo stops; tours shine for worry-free days, curated stops, and local storytelling (especially helpful on high-altitude days).
-Many travelers mix both: tour to Salinas, drive to Cafayate/Cachi.
+Both work well.
+Self-driving wins for flexibility and photo stops; tours are better for worry-free days, curated stops, and local context — particularly useful on the high-altitude Jujuy run.
+Many travellers mix both: tour to Salinas, self-drive to Cafayate and Cachi.

 Are the roads paved and safe?

-RN68 (to Cafayate) and RN33/RP33 (to Cachi) are paved; expect curves, occasional potholes, and jaw-dropping vistas that tempt you to brake—use pullouts.
+RN68 (to Cafayate) and RN33/RP33 (to Cachi) are paved; expect curves, occasional potholes, and views that tempt you to brake — use the pullouts.
 The route to Salinas includes major paved highway climbs with guardrails.
-Avoid night driving outside towns.
+Avoid driving after dark outside of towns.

 Can kids do these day trips?

 Yes, with altitude caution on the Jujuy/Salinas day.
-Pack layers, snacks, and sun protection, plan frequent stops, and be ready to pivot if someone feels unwell.
-Cafayate is the most kid-friendly (short walks, ice cream), Cachi is mellow, Salinas is magical but higher.
+Pack layers, snacks, and sun protection, plan for frequent stops, and be ready to turn around if someone feels unwell at altitude.
+Cafayate is the most straightforward (short walks, ice cream), Cachi is mellow, Salinas is magical but highest.

 How much time should I plan at Salinas Grandes?

-About 60–90 minutes is perfect: hire a guide, snap your perspective shots, walk gently on the crust, and soak in the silence.
-The drive itself (and the high-pass views) are half the fun.
+About 60–90 minutes works well: hire a local guide, take your perspective shots, walk gently on the crust, and soak in the silence.
+The drive up the Cuesta de Lipán and the viewpoints along the way are half the experience.

-Do I need to book winery tastings in Cafayate?
+Do I need to book winery tastings in Cafayate in advance?

-For big-name bodegas and high season/weekends, reservations are smart.
-Many smaller wineries welcome walk-ins for tastings.
-If you’re self-driving, taste lightly or designate a sober driver—roads demand your full attention.
+For popular bodegas and high season or weekends, reservations are smart.
+Smaller wineries generally welcome walk-ins for tastings.
+If you’re self-driving, taste lightly or designate a sober driver — the roads between Cafayate and Salta demand your full attention.

 Will my phone have signal on the drives?

-Expect patchy coverage in the quebradas, high passes, and salt flats.
-Download offline maps for Salta Province and Jujuy before leaving, and share your route with someone at your hotel.
+Expect patchy coverage in the quebradas, on the high passes, and at the salt flats.
+Download offline maps for Salta and Jujuy provinces before leaving, and share your route with someone at your hotel.

 Are there petrol stations on the way?

-Yes on RN68 (to Cafayate) and in towns like Alemania, La Viña, and Cafayate.
+Yes on RN68 to Cafayate and in towns like Alemania, La Viña, and Cafayate itself.
 Far fewer toward Cachi and none at Salinas Grandes.
-Always start with a full tank and top up in towns.
+Always start with a full tank from Salta and top up in any town you pass through.

 What should I wear for a full day out?

-Think layers: breathable T-shirt, mid-layer fleece, windproof shell, comfortable pants, sturdy sneakers or light hikers, wide-brim hat, sunglasses.
-Even in summer, high passes can be chilly; the sun is fierce year-round.
+Layers: breathable T-shirt, mid-layer fleece, windproof shell, comfortable trousers, sturdy trainers or light hikers, wide-brim hat, and sunglasses.
+Even in summer, high passes are cold; the sun is intense year-round at these altitudes.

 Is cash necessary?

-Bring cash (small bills) for rural markets, roadside snacks, parking, and local guides at Salinas.
-Many cafés and wineries take cards, but ATMs can be scarce or charge fees.
-Withdraw in Salta before you go.
+Bring small bills for rural markets, roadside snacks, parking, and local guides at Salinas.
+Many cafés and wineries take cards, but ATMs can be scarce or carry fees.
+Withdraw in Salta before you leave.

 Can I fly a drone at the salt flats or in the quebradas?

-Regulations change and many protected areas restrict drone use.
-Even where allowed, winds can be brutal and salt is corrosive.
-If you choose to fly, ask locally, avoid crowds and wildlife, and keep it brief and respectful—or skip it and enjoy the serenity.
+Regulations change frequently and many protected areas restrict drone use.
+Winds can be brutal at altitude, and salt is corrosive to equipment.
+If you want to fly, ask locally first, keep well clear of any wildlife, and be brief and considerate — or simply enjoy the landscape without the overhead view.

 Have you travelled in Northern Argentina?